sudheerj/vuejs-interview-questions/README.md

        }
      }
      ```
+     Note that the beforeRouteEnter guard does NOT have access to `this`.
+Instead you can pass a callback to `next` to access the vm instance.
 45.  ### What is route matching priority?
      Sometimes the URL might be matched by multiple routes and the confusion of which route need to be mapped is resolved by route matching priority.
 The priority is based on order of routes configuration. i.e, The route which declared first has higher priority.
      ```javascript